danzeeeman/DIGITAL-CURRENTS-TRAINING-A-LARGE-LANGUAGE-MODEL/README.md

 ## What?

-- How LLM are created
+- How LLMs are created
 - How to interact with LLMs

 Technology: